Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế01/10/2024

-The UK is the first country in the Group of Seven (G7) leading industrialised nations to phase out coal plants, aiming to completely switch to renewable energy by 2030.
+Britain is the first country in the Group of Seven (G7) of leading industrialised nations to phase out coal plants, aiming to completely switch to renewable energy by 2030.

 Quốc gia đầu tiên trong nhóm G7 chấm dứt sử dụng nhà máy than

-The Ratcliffe-on-Soar plant, which began operating in 1968 in central England, includes eight concrete cooling towers and a 199m-high chimney.
+The Ratcliffe-on-Soar plant, which began operating in 1968 in central England, included eight concrete cooling towers and a 199m-high chimney.
 (Source: AP)

-Uniper's Ratcliffe-on-Soar in the Midlands became the last UK coal plant to end its life after more than half a century on 30 September, but many staff will remain with the business during its two-year winding-up.
+Uniper's Ratcliffe-on-Soar in the Midlands became the last UK coal plant to end operations after more than half a century on 30 September, but many staff will remain with the business during the two-year winding-up process.

-London said the plant's closure was a milestone in its efforts to reach renewable energy production by 2030.
+London said the plant's closure was a milestone in its efforts to move towards renewable energy production by 2030.
 The event made Britain the first G7 country to completely phase out coal plants.

-“Ten years ago, coal was the UK’s main source of energy, accounting for a third of the country’s electricity,” said Dhara Vyas, deputy chief executive of trade body Energy UK.
+“Ten years ago, coal was the UK’s main source of energy, accounting for a third of the country’s electricity output,” said Dhara Vyas, deputy chief executive of trade body Energy UK.

 UK Energy Secretary Michael Shanks said the plant's closure "marks the end of an era and coal workers can be proud of their work in powering the country for more than 140 years".